DGCA-Aligned AME Training

 The holder of this License can work as an AME on a Helicopter fitted with a Piston Engine.

-Category B2 license holders can issue a certificate of release to service (CRS) after performing maintenance on avionics and electrical systems, including those within the engine and mechanical systems.
-The license holder is responsible for ensuring that the systems of the aircraft type endorsed on the License are serviceable through simple tests.
+Category B2 license holders can issue Certificates of Release to Service (CRS) after performing maintenance on avionics and electrical systems, including those within engine and mechanical systems.

 Directorate General of Civil Aviation (DGCA) license benefits

-Becoming an Aircraft Maintenance Engineer (AME) requires obtaining an AME license, essential for maintaining and certifying aircraft.
-This internationally recognised license adheres to civil aviation's global safety and security standards.
-It is a mandatory qualification for AMEs to issue the certificates of release (CRS) to service of an aircraft and to ensure aircraft are airworthy and meet regulatory requirements.
+Becoming an Aircraft Maintenance Engineer (AME) requires obtaining a DGCA license, which is essential for maintaining and certifying aircraft.
+This internationally recognized license adheres to global aviation safety and security standards.

 • International Recognition